OperationSpark/high-school-prep/rock-the-interview-and-quiz.md

-# Rock the Interview and Quiz
+# Fundamentals Course Interview and Quiz

 To move on to Fundamentals of Software Development, students must join us for an interview and complete a quiz.